Nazulka/Visit-Kyrgyzstan/README.md

 * Multiple "Read More" / "Read Less" buttons in cards section adapted from this thread on [Stack Overflow](https://stackoverflow.com/questions/59085561/multiple-read-more-less-buttons-in-javascript).
 * Recommendations from [this](https://www.youtube.com/watch?v=Zxf1mnP5zcw) video tutorial have been helpful in optimising Google Maps JavaScript code so new map markers can be added easily in the future.
-* This code from [Stack Overflow](https://stackoverflow.com/questions/47017679/how-to-show-infowindow-content-in-separate-div) has been adapted to help me to display info windows' content in a separate div.
-I have had further help from my mentor to get this section working (see _Testing_).
+* This code from [Stack Overflow](https://stackoverflow.com/questions/47017679/how-to-show-infowindow-content-in-separate-div) has been adapted to help me to display info windows' content in a separate section.
+I have had further help from my mentor to debug and get this section working.
-* SweetAlert2 customized alert messages library has been suggested by my mentor Excellence Ilesanmi.
+* The use of SweetAlert2 customized alert messages library has been suggested by my mentor Excellence Ilesanmi.
 * The code to remove close button ("x") from Google Maps info window has been adapted from [here](https://stackoverflow.com/questions/20544932/remove-close-icon-from-the-google-map-info-window/41864418).
 * I have referred to CI "Signing Up To EmailJS" Walkthrough Project when linking my Contact form to EamilJS.
+Customised alerts were then added for additional user interactivity.

 ### Content